 - 1 x 17 output layer neurons

-- Hidden layer neurons of one step are connected to hidden layer neuorns of the next one
+- Hidden layer neurons of one step are connected to hidden layer neurons of the next one

 Key notes:

-- Automatic differentiation (autograd package) is used for generating gradients (backpropagation)
+- Automatic differentiation (autograd package) was used for generating gradients (backpropagation)

-- Simple regularization added to prevent learning incorrect sentences (dot separation).
+- Simple regularization was added to prevent learning incorrect sentences (dot separation).

-The code for this project can be found on GitHub.
+The full source code of this project can be found on GitHub.